 Leadership situations aren't just for managers and executives.
 Often, employees will find themselves in leadership positions, too.
 Whether you're a new employee or a trusted industry veteran, leadership can come in many forms.
 That's why leadership styles carry so much weight in day-to-day operations.
+And there's a difference between leadership and management, making the significance of both positions even more apparent.

 Motivational speaker and former business consultant Simon Sinek believes that "...there are leaders and there are those who lead.
 Leaders hold a position of power or authority, but those who lead inspire us.
 Whether they're individuals or organizations, we follow those who lead not because we have to but because we want to.
 We follow those who lead not for them but for ourselves."